 A Tight Home is a Good Thing – Right?

 Building tight, energy-efficient homes is nothing new.
 In fact, it is standard practice for most builders and remodelers.
-While nobody will argue that building a tight home is necessary, there are unintended consequences of such energy saving measures.
-Homes across the country are experiencing interior moisture buildup resulting in uncomfortable living conditions, homeowner health issues and in extreme cases – significant structural damage.
+While nobody will argue that building a tight home is necessary, there are unintended consequences of such energy-saving measures.
+Homes across the country are experiencing interior moisture buildup resulting in uncomfortable living conditions, homeowner health issues, and in extreme cases – significant structural damage.

 Industry experts agree that changing building techniques and materials have resulted in the need to consider moisture control in tight homes across the country.

-According to Building Science Corporation, a leading expert on high-performance home building techniques, most air conditioning equipment will not have the capability of removing the moisture load without over cooling the space.
+According to Building Science Corporation, a leading expert on high-performance home building techniques, most air conditioning equipment will not have the capability of removing the moisture load without overcooling the space.
 This is a condition that is likely to result in other problems.
-Supplemental dehumidification can complement the capability of the air conditioning system to remove moisture from air within the conditioned space, even in a tight home.
+Supplemental dehumidification can complement the capability of the air conditioning system to remove moisture from the air within the conditioned space, even in a tight home.

-Ultra-Aire is helping address interior moisture issues and fresh air ventilation needs by providing a full line of whole-house ventilating dehumidifiers.
+Ultra Aire is helping address interior moisture issues and fresh air ventilation needs by providing a full line of whole-house ventilating dehumidifiers.